 For those not caring to rough it, there are several resorts located around the lake including Hill’s Resort and Elkins Resort.
 One of my favorite places to eat dinner is Cavanaugh Bay Resort.
 It’s fun and casual, and the deck overlooking the bay has beautiful views up towards the north end of the lake.

 There are roughly 600 cabins located on the shores of Priest Lake.
 Many have been in families for generations.
-See Priest Lake House for a home we designed on an empty state lease lot.
+See Priest Lake House for a home we designed on an empty state lease lot, and Priest Lake Cabin for one we designed on an existing lot.
 In the Priest Lake basin, between Priest River to the south, Canada to the north, Washington to the West, and the Selkirk crest to the east, there are approximately 7,500 cabins.

 What little real estate there is left on the water is usually gobbled up quickly.
 Dick Bockemuehl is a Realtor who specializes in these waterfront properties.
 Timothy Ventress is another Realtor (and fire chief) who also is a great source of information on finding these lakefront lots.
 Besides the single lots that open up, some of the higher end developments in the area include Huckleberry, Steamboat Bay, and Kaniksu Sands.
 Canoe Point, an exclusive development north of Huckleberry on the upper east side of the lake, has five acre waterfront lots.